Asymptotic relaxation in quantum Markovian dynamics: Introduction

-Among the different methods employed to study the behaviour of open quantum systems, the analysis of dynamical equations of the system density matrix, and in particular the celebrated GKLS master equation, is widely used (\cite{Lindblad, Gorini, Breuer, Rivas}).
-Since the early works on the topic, the analysis of the asymptotic behaviour of such dissipative quantum systems has attracted considerable interest.
+Among the different methods employed to study the behavior of open quantum systems, the analysis of dynamical equations of the system density matrix, and in particular the celebrated Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation, is widely used (\cite{Lindblad, Gorini, Breuer, Rivas}).
+Since the early works on the topic, the investigation of the asymptotic behavior of such dissipative quantum systems has attracted considerable interest.
 On the one hand, understanding the emergence of equilibrium and non-equilibrium stationary states represents a central problem in the dynamical description of large quantum systems, starting from the underlying microscopic model \cite{SpohnReview}.
-On the other hand, the possibility to suitably engineer reservoirs has been shown to be an efficient tool to drive quantum systems towards a desired entangled steady-state, as for instance to use this highly correlated state as a resource for useful quantum information tasks (\cite{PH_1,PH_2,Diehl,Kraus, Verstraete,Ticozzi, Schirmer}).
+On the other hand, the possibility to suitably engineer reservoirs has been shown to be an efficient tool to drive quantum systems towards desired steady states, as for instance a highly entangled state, which can be used as a resource for useful quantum information tasks (\cite{PH_1,PH_2,Diehl,Kraus, Verstraete,Ticozzi, Schirmer}).

-In the case of time-independent Lindbladians, a rich literature has developed results concerning uniqueness and characterisation of the steady state of the dynamics \cite{Davies, Spohn_1,Spohn_2,Evans,Frigerio_1,Frigerio_2,Baumgartner_1,Baumgartner_2,Schirmer, Albert, ZhangZ, Yoshida, ZhangY}, whereas very little is known in the time-dependent case.
-Therefore, the theoretical investigation of the the long-time behaviour of general, time-dependent, open quantum systems remains a demanding problem.
+In the case of time-independent Lindbladians, a rich literature has developed results concerning uniqueness and characterization of the steady state of the dynamics \cite{Davies, Spohn_1,Spohn_2,Evans,Frigerio_1,Frigerio_2,Baumgartner_1,Baumgartner_2,Schirmer, Albert, ZhangZ, Yoshida, ZhangY}, whereas very little is known in the time-dependent case.
+Therefore, the theoretical investigation of the long-time behavior of general, time-dependent, open quantum systems remains a demanding problem.

-Situations where the description of the open dynamics requires the use of time-dependent Lindbladians are ubiquitous in the presence of driving, such as those in quantum control theory \cite{Koch} or in quantum thermodynamics \cite{Binder}.
+Situations where the description of the open dynamics requires the use of time-dependent GKLS equations are ubiquitous in the presence of driving, such as those in quantum control theory \cite{Koch} or in quantum thermodynamics \cite{Binder}.

-Currently, known results are primarily confined to the important case of periodic drivings and the analysis of specific models \cite{Feldmann_1,Insinga_0,Insinga_1,Menczel, Ikeda2020,Ikeda2021}.
+Currently, known results are mainly confined to the important case of periodic driving and analysis of specific models \cite{Feldmann_1,Insinga_0,Insinga_1,Menczel, Ikeda2020,Ikeda2021}.

-In order to fill this gap, the purpose of the present study is to take a step forward by providing a set of sufficient conditions which guarantee the independence on the initial state of the long-time dynamics for time-dependent generators.
+In order to fill this gap, the purpose of the present study is to take a step forward, providing an alternative methodology to address the independence on the initial state of the long-time dynamics for arbitrary driving.